 “And so,” Goldin said, “I have runway to go and launch this company because he’s not focused on a company with no sweeteners.”

 This conversation inspired Goldin.
-Now, 12 years later, Hint Water is doing tens of millions of dollars a year in sales.
+Now, 17 years later, Hint Water is doing more than $100 million dollars a year in sales.
 And companies like Apple, Facebook, and LinkedIn stock their fridges with Hint’s variety pack of flavors.